 Moving pieces of color around, on any kind of surface, has long been one of my favorite things to do.
 When I was growing up I could easily spend countless hours rearranging the magic markers in a box.
 Needless to say, the bigger the assortment of colors in the box, the better.
 That was just the beginning of this road on which I continue to travel.
 And even though I never set out to become an artist, at some moment in time, it became clear that I was never going to stop making marks or moving bits colors around on a page.
 There didn't appear to be a choice in the matter, making art had set out to find me.

 My goal is to create visual poems that serve as a snapshot of a moment in time in which the anatomy of a memory can be explored through an abstract lens.
 Using a variety of tools and media in each piece, an image emerges that presents a mysterious blend of color, shape and mark that hides as much as it reveals and thus invites a closer look at what lies just below the surface.
-By sifting through the recesses within to uncover fragments of experiences, I create collages with layered histories that mirror my own — ultimately mapping an internal landscape.
+By sifting through the recesses within to uncover fragments of experiences, I create prints, paintings and collages with layered histories that mirror my own — ultimately mapping an internal landscape.